SergiySeletsky/Patterns/README.md

 ```
 ###Benefits

-Conditions be loaded or added outside
+Conditions can be loaded or added outside

 Actions can be runned in parallel, just make true in .ctor